StaZhu/fix-webm-meta/README.md

 ##### What is the maximum record file size?

-According to chromium blob implention, this value varies from Math.min(software located disk partition size * / 10, free disk space), so if you C:\ partition is 128GB, the max record size is 12.8GB, even if you have 100GB free space.
+According to the chromium blob implention, this value equals to Math.min(software located disk partition size * / 10, free disk space), so if your C:\ partition is 128GB, the max record size is 12.8GB, even if you have 100GB free space.

 ##### how to get rid of the limit of record file size?